 All tuition payments are due either on the 1st or the 15th day of each month, depending upon the online tuition account plan chosen.
 Your payment is deemed late 5 days after tuition due date.
-A \$30.00 late fee will be charged and the student will be excluded from class.
+A \$30.00 late fee will be charged and the student(s) will be excluded from class on the 6th day.
 There is a \$30.00 handling charge for all checks returned for non-sufficient funds.
 After an NSF check, payment should be made with cashiers check, credit card, or money order.
-If a family misses two or more consecutive school tuition payments, they will be asked to meet with the finance officer & the principal who will establish a payment plan with the family to resolve the delinquent tuition.
-In the event of extraordinary circumstances, parents should contact the principal.
+If a family misses two or more consecutive school tuition payments, they will be asked to meet with the finance officer who will establish a payment plan with the family to resolve the delinquent tuition.
+In the event of extraordinary circumstances, parents should contact the finance officer.